8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Limitations:

 • You don't own your audience.
-Medium converts YOUR readers into THEIR paying members.
+Medium's metered paywall converts your readers into subscribers of Medium, not of you.

 • No subdirectory or custom domain hosting